IBM/create-and-deploy-memcached-operator-using-go/INTRO_TO_OPERATORS.md

 The control plane has the following components:

 1. `kube-apiserver` which exposes the Kubernetes API.
 The Kubernetes API enables us to define, deploy, and manage the lifecycle of containers.
+This is also known as the API server.
 2. `etcd` which is used as the backing store for all Kubernetes cluster data.
 3. `kube-scheduler` watches for newly created Pods without an assigned Node and assigns them to a Node.
 4. `kube-controller-manager` runs controller processes.
 Each different controller is a separate process.
-This will be extermely important once we get deeper into operators since operators are custom controllers so they will ultimately be run by the `kube-controller-manager`.
 5. `cloud-controller-manager` lets you link your cluster into your cloud providers API.
-It only manages controllers which are needed for your cloud provider.
-If you are running your cluster locally, you will not have a `cloud-controller-manager`.

 The two components the are very important to us are the `kube-apiserver` and the `kube-controller-manager`.